17 of the Best Books to Read as Children (and Adults)

 Where the Sidewalk Ends by Shel Silverstein

-His nonsensical poems are actually quite sensical (if that is even a word, and if not, Shel would probably have used it) and appeal to both my nine-year-old daughter and the nine-year-old boy in me. —Andy Simmons, Humor Features Editor
+His nonsensical poems are actually quite sensical (if that is even a word, and if not, Shel would probably have used it) and appeal to both my nine-year-old daughter and the nine-year-old boy in me. —Andy Simmons, Humor Features Editor.
+Check out the 10 surprising books every teen should read.

 A Light in the Attic by Shel Silverstein